-The existing LANL source and the future Paul-Scherrer Institut (PSI) source use solid deuterium SD2 as the UCN source material.
-The Los Alamos source is currently in operation in a testing mode.
+The existing LANL source and the future PSI source use solid deuterium (SD2) as the UCN source material.
+The LANL source is currently in operation in a testing mode.
 In SD2, the UCN storage lifetime is only 24 ms at 8 K. The small value of the storage lifetime for this type of source arises from a combination of phonon up-scattering (40 ms), up-scattering from para-D2 molecular states (100 ms), and nuclear absorption (150 ms) [25].
 Therefore these sources use a storage bottle which is separated from SD2 by a UCN shutter.
 The shutter is opened briefly when a beam pulse arrives so that UCN are extracted to the storage bottle.
 Despite these lifetime and transport problems, SD2 has the advantage of having a large number of phonon states available from which CN can scatter, thus giving rise to a larger UCN production rate.
-The difficulty for these sources is to get the UCN out of the SD2 as efficiently as possible before the UCN are lost, and then not allow the UCN to move back into the volume of SD2 again.
+The difficulty for these sources is getting the UCN out of the SD2 efficiently before the UCN are lost, and then not allowing the UCN to move back into the volume of SD2 again.
 Another issue for a solid source is ice quality, and significant R&D at LANL, Mainz, Munich, and PSI has gone into achieving crystalline deuterium for optimal UCN production.
 Such considerations are of no concern for superfluid 4He technology.

 At the LANL source, an 800 MeV proton beam is used for spallation neutron production off a tungsten target.
 The SD2 is a disk 7.8 cm in diameter and 5 cm in height.
 Typically a 30 uC pulse of protons is delivered to the source for one second in every fifteen [26].
 The short lifetime in the SD2 is not an issue for the LANL source because the UCN flow continually through the UCNA experiment, which is a polarized neutron beta-asymmetry experiment.
-I.e. the source is not optimized for density.
-In the UCNA experiment, if the UCN were stored, they would depolarize at an unacceptable rate on collisions with the cell walls.
+I.e. the source is not designed for high density, but for a continual flow of neutrons through the apparatus.
+In the UCNA experiment, if the UCN were stored, they would depolarize at an unacceptable rate due to collisions with the cell walls.
 Despite this, a world-record density of 145 UCN/cc was achieved in the prototype source, which served as the first and to date most impressive validation of the superthermal production technique [27].
 In the UCNA apparatus, densities of 1 UCN/cc are typically achieved, giving rise to neutron beta-decay rates of 10 Hz.

-The PSI UCN source will be driven by a 600 MeV proton beam at 2 mA, operated at low duty-cycle.
-A proton beam pulse of 4 s every 400 s will be to fill a 2 m3 storage bottle.
+The PSI UCN source will be driven by a 600 MeV proton beam at 2 mA, operated at an even lower duty-cycle than the LANL source.
+A proton beam pulse of 4 s every 400 s will be to fill a 2 m storage bottle.
 The volume of SD2 is a disk 50 cm in diameter and 15 cm tall.
-UCN will be transported from the bottle to an EDM cell, where the expected UCN density is 1,000 UCN/cc.
+UCN will be transported from the bottle to an EDM cell, where the expected UCN density will be 1,000 UCN/cc.
 The construction of the UCN source will be complete in 2009 [19].
-The UCN source at PSI, despite using a larger instantaneous beam power, uses a shorter pulse structure because of the shorter UCN lifetimes owing to the use of SD2.
-Note also that though the instantaneous beam power is large, the duty-cycle of the source is 1%; the time-averaged beam power (12 kW) is not so different from the TRIUMF source (5 kW).
-The low duty cycle at PSI must be enforced because of the tremendous heat load implied by the very intense beam.
+The UCN source at PSI, despite having a larger instantaneous beam power than TRIUMF, will use a shorter pulse structure because of the shorter UCN lifetimes owing to the use of SD2.
+Note also that though the instantaneous beam power will be large, the duty-cycle of the source is 1%; the time-averaged beam power (12 kW) will not be so different from the CSUNS project (5 kW).
+The low duty cycle at PSI must also be enforced because of the tremendous heat load implied by the very intense beam.